Chart Color Schemes

 George Town is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-George Town's cultural diversity was found to be below average.
-Its population composition included 87.6% born in Australia, 90.7% citizens, and 97.4% speaking English only at home.
-Christianity dominated as the main religion, with 43.3%.
+George Town's cultural diversity was found to be below average, with 87.6% of its population born in Australia, 90.7% being citizens, and 97.4% speaking English only at home.
+Christianity is the main religion in George Town, making up 43.3% of people there.
+However, Hinduism is overrepresented, comprising 0.5% of the population compared to 1.1% across the rest of Tasmania.

 Frequently Asked Questions - Diversity